-In many microscale and nanoscale systems, electrolytes play a central role in collective interactions, equilibrium phase behaviors, and kinetics [6, 27, 54].
-This includes transitions in the stability of colloidal suspensions [11, 22, 60], electrophoretic separation and detection in fluidic devices [6, 27, 28, 45, 54], and biomolecular interactions [3, 36, 56].
-Confinement of electrolytes and charged objects between charged walls presents additional effects often resulting in rich phenomena that are particularly important in nanoscale devices [45, 54].
-This owes in part to such features as the thickness of ionic layers becoming comparable to other length-scales in the system [4, 10, 21, 27].

-For sufficiently charged multivalent systems additional phenomena can arise as observed in experiments and predicted by theory [26, 31, 38, 44].
-This includes the formation of condensed ion layers on surfaces, over-charging of walls and particles, and attractions between like-charged objects [31, 32, 51].
-These effects have formed the basis for understanding phenomena such as DNA condensation [7, 29, 30, 53, 55], colloidal stability [22, 31, 40], and attraction of like-charged plates [26, 38, 44].

-We further explore here phenomena of charged systems in the context of colloidal particles confined within nanochannels.
-We investigate the behaviors of confined electrolytes and charged particles through coarse-grained molecular-level simulations using Brownian Dynamics (BD) and classical Density Functional Theory (cDFT).
-We also make comparisons with predictions from mean-field Poisson-Boltzmann theory (PB).
-We investigate the interactions between a charged colloidal particle and the nanochannel wall as the electrolyte concentration and particle charge are varied.
+In microscale and nanoscale systems the electrostatics of the associated electrolyte and charged objects can exhibit subtle collective behaviors that play a central role in equilibrium phase behavior and kinetics.
+This includes transitions in the stability of colloidal suspensions [9, 20, 56], electrophoretic separation and detection in fluidic devices [5, 25, 26, 41, 50], and biomolecular interactions [3, 33, 52].
+Confinement of electrolytes and objects between charged walls present additional contributions often resulting in rich phenomena that are particularly important to nanoscale systems.
+This owes to the thickness of ionic layers often being comparable to other length-scales in the system [4,8,19,25].
+When the charge interactions become sufficiently strong there are interesting theoretically predicted and experimentally observed phenomena that can arise.
+This includes the formation of condensed ion layers on surfaces, over-charging of walls and particles, and attractions between like-charged objects [29, 30, 47].
+These effects have formed the basis for understanding phenomena such as DNA condensation [6, 27, 28, 49, 51], colloidal stability [20, 29, 37], and attraction of like-charged plates [24, 35, 40].
+We further explore here phenomena of strongly charged systems in the context of analyte particles confined within nanochannels.
+We investigate the behaviors of confined electrolytes and charged particles through simulations of a Restrictive Primitive Model (RPM) and through classical Density Functional Theory (cDFT).
+We investigate the interactions between a charged analyte particle and the nanochannel wall as the electrolyte concentration and particle charge are varied.

-We find that in some charge regimes the free energy of the particle as a function of its position within the channel develops significant minima in preferred locations near the channel center and near to but separated from the channel wall.
-In some regimes these preferred locations are separated by significant energy barriers.
-Motivated by nanofludic devices our results indicate that colloidal particles could exhibit interesting bi-modalities switching from long dwell-times in locations near the channel center to locations near the channel wall.
-For instance, this could have implications for experimental protocols and devices such as capillary electrophoresis used in fluidics for separations and detection [27, 45, 54, 61].
+We find that in some charge regimes the free energy of the particle as a function of its position within the channel develops a significant minimum in a preferred location near the nanochannel wall.
+Interestingly, in some regimes this preferred location is separated from the nanochannel center by a significant energy barrier.
+Motivated by nanofludic devices our results indicate that analyte particles could exhibit interesting bi-modalities, switching between long dwell times in locations near the channel center with locations near to the channel wall.
+For instance, this could have implications for experimental protocols and devices such as capillary electrophoresis used in fluidics for separations and detection [25, 41, 50, 57].